Covid-19 in the Middle East: situation report for week ending 27 June 2020

 UNITED ARAB EMIRATES

 The UAE’s epidemic peaked in the last week of May when new cases were running at more than 900 a day.
-Numbers have fallen steadily since then but are no longer decreasing.
-During the last 10 days they have hovered around 400 a day.
-Migrant workers have been disproportionately affected in the UAE.
+Numbers have fallen steadily since then and the current average is around 400 a day.
+Migrant workers have been disproportionately affected.

 For more details see: Covid-19 in the UAE